taliweiss/tw-intro-to-lab-automation-project-requirements/Project4-Overhead-with-2-pins/README.md

 enter the delay in usec here:  __________

+## Exercise 3
+- Use chatGPT or similar to find how to write simultaneously to both pins.
+Measure the delay between the pins now.
+- Paste a screenshot below.

 ## Git
- - Commit and push the two programs into the repository
+ - Commit and push the two programs and the README into the repository